Bilal Powell: 2015 season

 On March 14, 2015, Powell signed a one-year, $2 million contract with the New York Jets.

-In Week 13, Powell had 108 scrimmage yards against the New York Giants.
+In Week 13, Powell had 108 scrimmage yards in a 23–20 win over the New York Giants.
 He finished the 2015 season with 313 rushing yards on 70 carries and a touchdown and 388 receiving yards on 47 catches and two touchdowns.

 2016 season

 On March 10, 2016, Powell signed a three-year, $11,250,000 contract with the New York Jets.

 On September 11, 2016, Powell ran for 41 yards on 4 carries in the season-opener against the Cincinnati Bengals.
-On September 25, 2016, Powell caught 6 passes for 41 yards against the Kansas City Chiefs.
+On September 25, Powell caught 6 passes for 41 yards against the Kansas City Chiefs.
 On October 2, Powell caught six passes for 54 yards against the Seattle Seahawks.
-On October 30, 2016, he ran for 76 yards on 6 carries and a touchdown against the Cleveland Browns.
+On October 30, he ran for 76 yards on 6 carries and a touchdown against the Cleveland Browns.
 His 35-yard touchdown was the longest Jets touchdown run since Chris Ivory ran 71-yards in 2014 against the Oakland Raiders,.
-On November 13, 2016, Powell caught seven passes for 52 yards and a touchdown against the Los Angeles Rams.
+On November 13, Powell caught seven passes for 52 yards and a touchdown against the Los Angeles Rams.
 He was able to score the touchdown on a lateral trick play.
-On December 11, 2016, he ran for a season-high 145 yards on 29 carries and two touchdowns against the San Francisco 49ers.
+On December 11, he ran for a season-high 145 yards on 29 carries and two touchdowns against the San Francisco 49ers.
 His two touchdowns were a 5-yard score and a 19-yard score, which was the game-winning touchdown in overtime.
 This was his first 100-yard game of the season, and the second of his career while he also became only the second Jets player since 1975 to rush for at least 145 yards and at least two touchdowns in a road game.
 Powell's 19-yard touchdown in overtime was the first rushing touchdown in overtime in team history.
 Overall, in the 2016 season, he finished with 722 rushing yards, three rushing touchdowns, 58 receptions, 388 receiving yards, and two receiving touchdowns.
 His 5.5 yards per carry ranked second in the NFL.